WebberZone/add-to-all/docs/01-ata-getting-started/using-the-snippets-manager.md

 slug: using-the-snippets-manager
 title: "Using the Snippets Manager"
 products: [add-to-all]
-sections: [01-ata-getting-started]
+sections: ["01-ata-getting-started"]
-tags: [add-to-all, snippets, snippetz, conditions]
+tags: [add-to-all, conditions, snippets, snippetz]
 status: publish
-order: 0
+toc: true
 ---

-[kbtoc]
+[toc]

 The [WebberZone Snippetz](https://webberzone.com/plugins/add-to-all/) Snippets Manager lets you create named, reusable code snippets — HTML, CSS, or JavaScript — and control exactly where each one appears on your site.
 Each snippet is a custom post type entry with its own location settings, display conditions, and priority.